Friday, August 28, 2015

 1 Boulevard Poissonnière, 9th, Internet, photographer not named

-where barricades had stood.
+barricades stood.

 * * *